jfrog/artifactory-user-plugins/metadata/expirePackagesMetadata/README.md

 Artifactory Expires Package Metadata User Plugin
 ==============================================

-This plugin expires files called Packages.gz when they are requested if the local cache is older than 30 minutes.
+This plugin expires files called Packages.gz when they are requested.

 Installation
 ------------